 What are the best ways to heal that heel soreness?
 How do you cure any aches and ailments in your achilles tendon?
 What about a remedy for rundown runners, or support for supination?
 Orthopaedic complaints can be a bane for professional athletes.
 Hours of training – whether you are performing sets on the treadmill, clocking up miles on the track or putting in your all on the court or pitch – can easily take their toll on the feet.
 A number of injuries and illnesses can add up and lead to a frustrating spell away from your chosen sport.
 With running at the heart of everything from tennis and rugby to track and field and basketball, orthopaedic health is paramount to your continued success.

 Luckily, that is where orthotics can drastically improve your condition and get you back running for glory or walking without a care in the world.
 By taking on expert advice from orthotist, you are given a range of treatment options that can help to manage pain and provide a cure that will have you back to your best.
-Identifying the causes of these conditions, prescribing the corrects orthotics to combat the issue, which may or may not include physiotherapy, and following this up with advice and fitness programs is a sure fire way to keep those feet in working order and ensure orthopaedic complaints are a thing of the past.
+Identifying the causes of these conditions, prescribing the corrects orthotics to combat the issue, and following this up with advice and fitness programs is a sure fire way to keep those feet in working order and ensure orthopaedic complaints are a thing of the past.

 Treat Heel Pain Caused by Plantar Fasciitis